Alaska in May: Weather And Activities In The Shoulder Season

 Weather Overview

-Alaska’s weather in May is very pleasant as most areas begin to warm up and the snow starts to melt.
-Southeast Alaska will warm up first, and the northern regions will follow later.
-Those from the south might find the weather a little cold in May and might be better to travel to Alaska in June.
+Alaska’s weather in May is very pleasant.
+Southeast Alaska warms up first, and the northern regions follow later.
+Those from Florida, Texas, and other southern states might find the weather a bit chilly in May.
+So, consider traveling to Alaska in June.

 Temperature Ranges

 The interior regions experience the warmest weather, with averages between 40 and 60 degrees Fahrenheit.
-When traveling by cruise ship, expect 35 to 55 degrees Fahrenheit in the coastal regions.
+When traveling by cruise ship, expect temperatures of 35 to 55 degrees Fahrenheit in coastal regions.

 Spring Climate

-In May, Alaska experiences a spring climate, making it a great time to explore the Last Frontier.
-The days are longer, with up to 22 hours of daylight, giving you more time to explore the beautiful scenery.
+In May, Alaska enters spring, making it a great time to explore the Last Frontier.
+Longer days, with up to 22 hours of daylight, offer more opportunity to enjoy the scenery.

 While May tends to be drier than the fall and winter months, you can still expect a mixed bag of weather conditions.

 Snowfall is also possible at higher elevations, so be prepared for snow-covered landscapes and limited accessibility.
-Even in July, we’ve encountered snow in the White Pass near Skagway and Mount Roberts in Juneau.
+Even in July, we’ve encountered snow at White Pass near Skagway and at Mount Roberts in Juneau.

 Overall, visiting in May provides an excellent opportunity to experience the beauty of spring in Alaska.
 While spring flowers might not be out on higher elevations, it’s a great month to experience the transition out of winter.